Community Development Block Grant

 The Action Plan describes the projects and programs the City will carry out to meet its goals over the course of the fiscal year.
 The Action Plan relates annual expenditures of the grant funds to the Five-Year Consolidated Plan.

 - 2017 Action Plan (PDF)

 Consolidated Annual Performance and Evaluation Report

-Each year, the city must prepare and publish a Consolidated Annual Performance and Evaluation Report (CAPER).
-This report documents the city's performance against the annual goals of the Action Plan and the 5-year goals of the Consolidated Plan.
+Each year, the City must prepare and publish a Consolidated Annual Performance Evaluation Report (CAPER).
+This report documents the city's performance against the annual goals of the Action Plan and the Five-Year Consolidated Plan.

-2017 Draft Consolidated Annual Performance and Evaluation Report
+- 2018 Consolidated Annual Performance and Evaluation Report (PDF)

 - Persons with limited English language proficiency and require an interpreter